 Wise money management is a skill that can be taught and when children are exposed to personal financial lessons early in life, they’ll grow a foundation of financial literacy that they can build upon in adulthood.
+A savings account for kids is an excellent first step on a child’s financial journey.

 Currently, the average high school senior only scores 48% on financial literacy exams—indicating a great opportunity for improvement.
 Teenagers often find financial education too complicated, uninteresting, or irrelevant to their lives—a clear sign that new approaches are needed to drive home those lessons.